AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 ### Context initialization for initial call

-This section outlines AVM context initialization specifically for a **public execution request's initial message call** (_i.e._ not a nested message call).
-Context initialization for nested message calls will be explained [in a later section](#context-initialization-for-a-nested-call).
+This section outlines AVM context initialization specifically for a **public execution request's initial contract call** (_i.e._ not a nested contract call).
+Context initialization for nested contract calls will be explained [in a later section](#context-initialization-for-a-nested-call).
 When AVM execution is initiated for a public execution request, the AVM context is initialized as follows:

 ```